 To learn more about MN Circle of Parents, please call us at 507.383.8842.

 Circle of Parents Meeting Locations

-Circle of Parents group are held throughout Minnesota in a variety of counties and locations.
-Click MN Circle of Parents Group Locations-Public to see if there is a Circle of Parents Group near you.
+Circle of Parents groups are held throughout Minnesota in a variety of communities and locations.
+Click here for a list of Circle of Parents locations open to the public to see if there is a group near you

-Circle of Parents groups are changing lives of parent across Minnesota.
+Circle of Parents groups are changing the lives of parents across Minnesota.
 To learn more about the impact of this program, check out our reports below!

 Circle of Parents Training Series

 The Minnesota Circle of Parents model is a peer-led, mutual self-help, support group program.
 At group sessions, parents can safely discuss with other parents and caregivers the challenge and success involved in raising children.
 Implementing a Circle of Parents group increases parent partnership and leadership throughout the community.
 Support groups also help create and strengthen prevention initiatives and other local family programs and services.